Group | Sensoring and Environmental Epidemiology

 The EPOCHAL Study

 Almost 20% of the Swiss population suffer from a pollen allergy, a dramatic increase from 100 years ago when it was less than 1%.
 At the same time, the amount of pollen in the air has increased.
-There is more to pollen allergies than bothersome sneezing: The EPOCHAL study will investigate how different concentrations of pollen from trees, grasses and weeds affect the heart, lungs, brain, sleep and quality of life.
+There is more to pollen allergies than bothersome sneezing: The EPOCHAL study investigates how different concentrations of pollen from trees, grasses and weeds affect the heart, lungs, brain, sleep and quality of life.
 We aim to understand these health effects in both pollen-allergic and non-allergic people.
-Read more and find out how to participate in the EPOCHAL study here.
+Read more.

 The SPUTNIC Study

-The SPUTNIC study investigates the possible correlations between mobile radiation and human health.
-Fieldwork for the study has now finished, and we are analyzing exposure to radiofrequency electromagnetic fields from mobile phone use in relation to cognitive function and health-related quality of life.
+The SPUTNIC study measured individual exposure to radiofrequency electromagnetic fields (RF-EMF, e.g. from cell phones) in relation to acute health effects including cognitive performance, health-related quality of life, and sleep behaviour.
 Using sound level meters and fitness trackers, we have also been measuring environmental nighttime noise, physical activity and sleep duration and quality.
-Read more about the project
+Read more

 Time series plot of Basel pollen seasons from 1969 until 2020